soundsfromsound/lemon-pond/README.md

 # Welcome to the lemonpond.

 This is a collection of my personal LilyPond files.

 Including:
 * Code Snippets
 * Frescobaldi Configurations / Color Themes
 * Templates
 * House Styles / Style Sheets

+All PNG files have been resized down to 600px for better viewing.
+PDF files are also provided for some functions.

 (If you're looking for my Solarized LilyPond color theme, it's located here in the pond: in **Frescobaldi**.)